-- What background information is important to know to understand the context of your district? - Consider student population, number of schools, relevant cultural information, and special considerations regarding student characteristics. - For example, consider student differences such as gender, sexuality, gender identity and expression, race, ethnicity, language, religion, and economic status. - Be mindful not to reveal anything confidential.
+- What background information is important to know to understand the context of your district? - Consider things such as student population, number of schools, any relevant cultural information, and special considerations regarding student characteristics. - For example, consider student differences such as gender, sexuality, gender identity and expression, race, ethnicity, language, religion and economic status. - Be mindful not to reveal anything confidential.